aldebaran/qibuild/doc/source/hacking/python/packages/qitest/result.rst

     .. py:attribute:: ok

-        A boolean indicating wether the test was sucessful
+        A boolean indicating whether the test was successful

     .. py:attribute:: message